foxbenjaminfox/musicd/README.md

 - A YouTube search term.
 - Another playlist file to include.

-To play music: open your playlist in your favorite editor and queue up what you want to play. `musicd` works best if you have your music arranged in a filesystem hierarchy which matches how you want to organize your music.
+To play music, open your playlist in your favorite editor and queue up what you want to play. `musicd` works best if you have your music arranged in a filesystem hierarchy which matches how you want to organize your music.

 ## Dependencies